DoveDesign314/LITA-CAPSTONE-SALES-DATA/README.md

 - Filtered sales data for the analysis period.
 - Created summary/pivot tables for product categories, regions, and sales channels.
 - Calculated key metrics such as average sales per product and total revenue by region.

+### Exploratory Data Analysis
+EDA involved exploring the data to answer some questions about the Data such as;
+- what is the overall sales trend?
+- which product are top selling?
+- what are the products on peak sales?

+### 2. Data Analysis (SQL)
+After the initial data preparation, SQL was used to run more advanced queries on the dataset , allowing deeper insights.

+Key SQL Queries:
+SELECT product_name, SUM(sales_amount) AS total_sales
+FROM sales_data
+GROUP BY product_name
+ORDER BY total_sales DESC;